khhung906/TypeRacerPro/README.md

 ### Setup & Installation

-Install all the dependencies.

-Install the web driver of chrome.
+Install all the dependencies and the web driver of chrome.
 You can download [here](https://chromedriver.chromium.org/downloads)

 Open a terminal in the TypeRacerPro directory and run (with sudo if needed on your system):